DataCorrupted/banking/README.md

 Manager can only create new Staff, that's all.
 Staff cannot get promoted or else I have to write a new frontend.
 (Poor Staff.)

-Cannot deposit for now since I don't have ATM.
+Cannot deposit for now since I don't have an ATM.

 These functions are not implemented, but you can press the button, just there will be no response.
 Relax, it will not explode.

+## Doc

+To pretend that this is a commerical, fully finished and well-organized project.
+There are documents inside `<doc/>`, including requirements, plan changes, user manual, validation plan, etc.

+You may refer to these docs should you have any questions about it.

 ## Something else